minjo1234/TIL/3.Resource/CS/SAA/EC2 Instance Storage Section/EBS.md

 	- To move a volume across, you first need to snapshot it

 - Have a provisioned capacity (size in GBS, and IOPS)
-	- You get billed for all the provi
+	- You get billed for all the provisioned capacity
+	- You can increase the capacity of the drive over time

+- what is network drive ?

+EC2 has ano